Trump Executive Orders: ‘Trade War’ Over Mexico Wall, Muslim Ban Predicted

 Later that evening, Senator Bernie Sanders stated on January 30 that Trump’s Executive Order to ban Muslims reinforces an idea to these countries that “America hates them.”

-As far as an outsider perspective goes, when speaking about the Mexico wall Executive Order from Trump, former president Vincente Fox said on January 27 in an interview with Morning Joe that Trump’s “strategy in dealing with businesses is not [ideal for] government and among nations.”
+Forming profitable trade partners with enemies is difficult, and when speaking in reference to the Mexico wall executive order from Trump, former president Vincente Fox said on January 27 in an interview with Morning Joe that Trump’s “strategy in dealing with businesses is not [ideal for] government and among nations.”

 Vincente Fox also claimed that Ford showing positivity toward Trump last week quickly soured when Trump announced his Muslim ban.
 According to Fox, this has led to a backlash toward Ford parts makers in Mexico that has led to “a decline in business.”